-Pancreatitis, or inflammation of the pancreas, is a common and potentially dangerous gastrointestinal condition in dogs.
+Canine pancreatitis, or inflammation of the dog’s pancreas, is a common and potentially dangerous gastrointestinal condition in dogs.
 The condition may come in either an acute or chronic form, but both types can have lasting consequences.
+Recognizing the symptoms of pancreatitis will help you get your dog to the veterinarian sooner, increasing the odds of a good prognosis.

 In This Article

+The dog’s pancreas is located on the right side of the abdomen near the stomach.
 The pancreas is responsible for producing the hormones that regulate blood sugar and for producing the digestive enzymes that break down food in the intestines.
-If it becomes inflamed, the pancreas can affect nearby organs like the stomach, liver, and small intestines due to the pancreas’ location in the abdomen.
-(You may hear your veterinarian refer to this condition as “triad it is.”)
-In rare cases, pancreatitis can be fatal.
-Recognizing the symptoms of pancreatitis will help you get your dog to the veterinarian sooner, increasing the odds of a good prognosis.
+Pancreatitis occurs when the digestive enzymes activate while still in the pancreas, and begin to digest the pancreas itself, causing damage and inflammation.
+Due to its location in the abdomen, this can affect nearby organs like the stomach, liver, and small intestines.
+(You may hear your veterinarian refer to this condition as “triaditis.”)
+In rare cases, pancreatitis in dogs can be fatal.

-The symptoms of pancreatitis in dogs are mostly gastrointestinal.
+Pancreatitis symptoms in dogs are mostly gastrointestinal.
 The signs will vary depending on the severity of the case, but may include:

 Acute pancreatitis comes on suddenly, often as the result of an external factor, like eating garbage.
 Dogs with acute pancreatitis usually present with vomiting, painful abdomen, lethargy, dehydration, and occasionally fever.
 Dogs with chronic pancreatitis, on the other hand, may show these signs during flare-ups, but can be asymptomatic the rest of the time or may only show milder signs, like lethargy or loss of appetite.